centreon/centreon-engine/doc/installation/index.rst

 WITH_SAMPLE_CONFIG             Install sample configuration files.
 ON WITH_SHARED_LIB                Build shared library for the core library.
 OFF WITH_STARTUP_DIR               Define the startup directory.
-Generaly in ``/etc/init.d`` or ``/etc/init`` WITH_STARTUP_SCRIPT            Generate and install startup script.             auto WITH_TESTING                   Build unit test.
+Generaly in ``/etc/init.d`` or ``/etc/init`` WITH_STARTUP_SCRIPT            Generate and install startup script.
+Choices     auto
+                               are 'auto', 'sysv' and 'upstart'.
+WITH_TESTING                   Build unit test.
 OFF WITH_USER                      Set the user for Centreon Engine installation.   root WITH_VAR_DIR                   Define specific directory for temporary Centreon ``${WITH_PREFIX}/var``